Technobeast7/DictAttack/README.md

-<h1>🚀 Exciting Encryption and Password Cracking Utility 🚀<h1/>

-Hello Everyone!
-Today, we've got an incredible piece of code to share with you.
-This powerful utility allows you to perform text-to-hash conversions, hash cracking, and even dictionary attacks.
-Let's dive into it!

-**🔐 Text to Hash Conversion**
-Are you looking to convert plain text into a secure hash?
-You're in the right place!
-This tool supports multiple hash types, including MD5, SHA-1, and SHA-256.
-Just follow the prompts to enter your text and choose the hash type, and voila, you'll get the hashed result.

-**🧐 Dictionary Attack**
+# Hash Converter and Password Cracker

+This Python script allows you to convert text into various hash types (MD5, SHA1, SHA256) and perform a dictionary attack to recover text from a hash.

+## Usage

+1. Clone or download the repository.

+2. Run the `hash_converter.py` script using Python.

+3. Follow the on-screen instructions to either convert text to hash or perform a dictionary attack:

+   - To convert text to hash, press `E`, then enter the text and select the hash type (MD5, SHA1, or SHA256).

-If you have a hashed password and you want to crack it using a dictionary attack, this tool can help.
-Select the hash type, specify the path to your dictionary file (e.g., "Hacking_Tools\DictionaryAttack\data\1MillionPassword.txt"), and enter the hashed password.
-Our utility will do the heavy lifting to find the original password for you.
+   - To perform a dictionary attack, press `D`, then select the hash type, provide the path to the password file, and enter the hash to crack.

-**💻 How to Use:**
-Run the code.
-Choose "E" for text-to-hash conversion or "D" for dictionary attack.
-Follow the prompts and provide the necessary information.

-Please remember to use this tool responsibly and only on systems and accounts you have permission to access.

-Feel free to ask questions or share your experiences with this tool.
-Happy coding! 🔒👨‍💻🔍
+4. After each operation, you will be prompted to continue or exit the program.

+## Hash Types Supported

+- MD5
+- SHA1
+- SHA256

+## Disclaimer

+This script is for educational and testing purposes only.
+Unauthorized use for malicious purposes is prohibited.

+## Credits

+- [Technobeast](https://t.me/TechnobeastOP) - Creator of the script (Its me XD)

+Feel free to use and modify the code as needed.
+If you encounter any issues or have suggestions for improvement, please report them.